AdobeDocs/commerce-operations.en/help/installation/prerequisites/rabbitmq.md

 The RabbitMQ server is included on CentOS, but the version is often old.
 RabbitMQ recommends installing the package from their website.

 Refer to the RabbitMQ install page to get the latest supported version.
-Magento 2.3 and 2.4 support RabbitMQ 3.8.x.
+Adobe Commerce and Magento Open Source 2.3 and 2.4 support RabbitMQ 3.8.x.

 Refer to [Installing on RPM-based Linux](https://www.rabbitmq.com/install-rpm.html) for more information.